daeMOn63/neural-intro/part1/README.md

 (0.000000,1.000000) = 1.000000
 (1.000000,1.000000) = 1.000000
 ```

+We're even out of the float64 precision thus output get rounded to 0 and 1 directly.

 Next, in [part 2](../part2/README.md), we'll see how the network can use **training** to learn by itself those w1, w2 and w3 values.